crcx/rx-nga/Rx.md

 ````
 :class:macro
-  nop
-  nop
-  call
-  ret
+  jump
 ````

 The class mechanism is not limited to these classes.
 You can write custom classes at any time.
 On entry the custom handler should take the XT passed on the stack and do something with it.
-Generally the handler should also check the **Compiler** state to determine what to do in either interpretation or compilation.
+Generally the handler should also check the `Compiler` state to determine what to do in either interpretation or compilation.

 ### Dictionary

 Rx has a single dictionary consisting of a linked list of headers.
 The current form of a header is shown in the chart below.
 Pay special attention to the accessors.
 Each of these words corresponds to a field in the dictionary header.
 When dealing with dictionary headers, it is recommended that you use the accessors to access the fields since it is expected that the exact structure of the header will change over time.

 | field | holds                                       | accessor |
 | ----- | ------------------------------------------- | -------- |